Four-manifolds up to connected sum with complex projective planes: Introduction

 The map induced on homology by the classifying map $c \colon M \to B\pi$ sends the (twisted) fundamental class $[M]\in H_4(M;\Z^{w_1(M)})$ to $H_4(\pi;\Z^w)$.
 Here the coefficients are twisted using the orientation characters $w_1(M)$ and $w$ to give $\Z^{w_1(M)}$ and $\Z^w$ respectively.
 The quotient by $\Aut(\pi)$ takes care of the different choices of identifications $c_*$ of the fundamental groups with $\pi$, and the sign $\pm$ removes dependency on the choice of fundamental class.
+In particular, within a 1-type $(\pi,w)$ such that $H_4(\pi;\Z^w)=0$, there is a single $\CP$-stable diffeomorphism class.
+Kreck's result also implies that if $M_1$ and $M_2$ are homotopy equivalent then they are $\CP$-stable diffeomorphic.
+We will give a self-contained proof of \cref{theorem:Kreck} in \cref{sec:stable classification}, that proceeds by simplifying a handle decomposition.